andreneto97/react-example/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.ss\
 Open [http://localhost:3000](http://localhostsss:3000) to view it in the browser. s
 The page will reload if you make edits.\